localhost-international/cartographer/docs/p2p-web-browsers.md

 * [Status](https://status.im/get/) - Test out Status' Desktop Beta for private and secure communication where you work
 - [MetaMask browser extension](https://metamask.io/) - A crypto wallet and gateway to blockchain apps
 ##### Mobile
+- [MetaMask mobile](https://metamask.io/) - A crypto wallet and gateway to blockchain apps
 - [Status](https://status.im/get/) - Status is a secure messaging app, crypto wallet, and Web3 browser built with state of the art technology